bookofproofs/bookofproofs.github.io/_sources/history/19th-century/sergescu.md

 ### Mathematical Profile (Excerpt):
 * We note that he is also known as Pierre Sergescu.
-* His father, Constantin Sergescu, was born in Curtea de Arges in 1861 and studied at the Veterinary School of Medicine, graduating in 1889.
-* Petre was the eldest of his parents' three children having a younger brother and a sister.
-* Petre's mother put much effort into helping him with reading so that he could overcome the problems with his sight.
 * Petre attended primary and secondary schools in Turnu-Severin.
 * At this school, Sergescu showed himself to be a talented pupil with particular skills in mathematics, philosophy and music.
 * In 1912 he won one of the competitions run by the Gazeta Matematica and this led to Gheorghe Țițeica realising that Sergescu was a young man with great potential in mathematics.
 * Petre Sergescu began his studies in the Mathematics section of the University of Bucharest in 1912.
 * However, Sergescu had interests outside mathematics and he kept these active by attending, in the same period, courses in the Faculty of Philosophy and in the Conservatory of Music of Bucharest.
-* As a musician Sergescu played the violin to a very high standard and had a very fine tenor voice.
 * Sergescu enlisted as a cadet in the engineering corps.
 * In early 1917 Sergescu was taken prisoner by the Germans and, after being held in a number of different camps, was sent to a prisoner-of-war camp at Plovdiv in Bulgaria where he was held for 18 months.
 * Sergescu was awarded a fellowship to study in Paris and, in 1919, he left Romania and travelled to France.